 Clint Rusk is head of the Department of Animal Science at Oklahoma State University.
 Rusk and his wife, Madeleine, have been married for 36 years.
 They are the proud parents of two adult children, Shane and Ashley.

-Rusk grew up on his family’s Hereford and Angus ranch near Sun City, Kansas.
-After graduating as valedictorian of his high school class, he attended Colby Community College, where he was a Presidential Scholar and a member of the National Champion Livestock Judging Team.
+Rusk grew up on his family’s Hereford and Angus ranch near Sun City, Kan.
+After graduating as valedictorian of his high school class, he attended Colby Community College, where he was a Presidential Scholar and a member of the national champion livestock judging team.
 He graduated summa cum laude from Kansas State University in 1980.
 After graduation, Rusk returned to his family’s ranch for five years.
-In l985, he and his family moved to Fort Collins, Colorado, to manage the purebred cattle unit at Colorado State University (CSU).
-In 1987, he also accepted the duty of coaching CSU’s livestock judging team.
-Rusk completed his M.S. degree in 1992 and his Ph.D. in male reproductive physiology in 1997.
+In l985, he moved with his family to Fort Collins, Colo., to manage the purebred cattle unit at Colorado State University.
+In 1987, he also accepted the coaching of CSU’s livestock judging team.
+Rusk completed his master's degree in 1992 and his doctorate in male reproductive physiology in 1997.

 Rusk coached 10 livestock judging teams at CSU.
 His teams were reserve national champions in 1987, 1991, 1993 and 1995.
 During his tenure, the team won the National Western Stock Show and the Arizona National Livestock Show four years in a row.
 Rusk has coached teams in 66 collegiate contests.
 His teams placed in the top five overall 79 percent of the time and the top three in oral reasons 80 percent of the time.